delatbabel/elocryptfive/README.md

 Automatically encrypt and decrypt Laravel 5 Eloquent values.

+## READ THIS FIRST

+Encrypted values are usually longer than plain text values.
+Sometimes much longer.
+You may find that the column widths in your database tables need to be extended to store the encrypted values.

+If you are encrypting long strings such as JSON blobs then the encrypted values may be longer than a VARCHAR field can support, and you may need to extend your column types to TEXT or LONGTEXT.

 ## What Does This Do?

 This encrypts and decrypts columns stored in database tables in Laravel applications